ranepours/ranepours/README.md

-- 👋 Hi, I’m @ranepours, an sde enthusiast based in The Sunshine State.
+- 👋 Hi, I’m @ranepours, an engineering enthusiast based in The Sunshine State.
-- 👀 I’m interested in game & web development and tryin to dip my feet in all things tech!
+- 👀 I’m interested in learning more about backend & maintenance technologies!
 - 🌱 I’m currently working on my portfolio!
 - 💞️ I’m looking to collaborate on: [not there just yet!]
 - 📫 email: ranepours@gmail.com